ywiyogo/CarND1-P3-BehavioralCloning/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

+YW: Using the first simple model from the lecture (one layer), I observed a huge different between normalized images using lambda and without normalization.

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).